0xhmn/NodePrintApplication/README.md

 Follow [these steps](https://github.com/tjanczuk/iisnode#hosting-nodejs-applications-in-iis-on-windows)
 Then create a new appliation.
 The default App name used in this applicaiton is `nodeprint`.
 ##### Sending Requests
-you can send get/post to these urls:
+It is possible to send get/post to these urls:

-Sending Get to Homepage:
+- Sending Get to Homepage:
 ```
 http://localhost/nodeprint/server/
 ```
-Sending Json data via POST:
+- Sending Json data via POST:
 ```
 http://localhost/nodeprint/server/
 ```
-Sending test Json data via POST:
+- Sending test Json data via POST:
 ```
 http://localhost/nodeprint/server/test/
 ```